How to use data?

 4. Publish & share your app on the web

 Don’t keep your app just for yourself.
 Value for your visualization or web service is only created after it is being used.
 Publishing your app on your website is the first step.
 Next, add your creation to the HRI app gallery, engage in internationally organized open data app competitions, and promote your work through social media.

 For example: Journalists across the world are very excited about data journalism.
 The British Guardian is a forerunner in this emerging field.
 Take a look at their data journalism approach on their data blog.
 The Finnish national newspaper Helsingin Sanomat has also outlined its stance towards open data and established a data desk unit.

 Services using open data provide users with new experiences and information.
 A great newspaper article can bring numbers and data to life, a nifty or ingenious mobile service can make your everyday life easier.
 Open data apps have the potential to facilitate social discussions and to increase the transparency and reach of democracy.

-For example: The Kansan muisti service (tr. “citizens’ memory”) offers the possibility to easily follow the speaking order of politicians and to follow the outcomes of municipal votes.
-Essentially, it offers the opportunity to track the progress of election promises.
-Additionally, the Päätökset service (tr. “decisions”) promises to make the City of Helsinki’s decision-making process available for everyone in a transparent and easy manner.
+For example: The Päätökset service (tr. “decisions”) makes the City of Helsinki’s decision-making process available for everyone in a transparent and easy manner.